CarlosZBent/Personal-Web-2.0/src/content/blog/make-exclusive-telegram-bot.md

 ## Implementation

-First thing is to add the bot to the group we want to 'watch', sort of speak.
+First thing is to add the bot to the group we want to 'watch', so to speak.
 Adding the bot works like adding any other user.

 Once added, we need to get that group's `id` to use it in our code.
 For that, we send it an _update_ from that group, it can be a random message on the group chat or mentioning the bot through it's username, it depends on the bot's inline settings.